-Preqin can produce custom indices even more granular than those offered on Preqin Pro, following the same methodology as detailed above.
+Preqin can produce customised indices that are more granular than the headline/flagship indices offered on Pro, tailored to your/user/client needs, following the same methodology as detailed above.
 Users can obtain custom indices via Client Services and request specifications on blends or exclusions of funds based on Preqin filter criteria, subject to data availability.

-| PrEQIn index - all strategies (rebased to 100 as of 31 December 2007)
+| Preqin Private Capital Quarterly Index - all strategies (rebased to 100 as of 31 December, 2007)

 Source: Preqin Pro.
-Data as of 31 January 2023
+Data as of January 31, 2023